 Kristian Gohlke, born in Bremen, Germany, is an interaction designer, researcher, design engineer and consultant.
 He lives and works in Weimar and Halle/Saale.

-Kristian Gohlke is a researcher, design engineer and interaction design consultant.
-His work explores the interactions and boundaries between humans, technology and the context they are embedded in.
+His work explores the interactions and boundaries between humans, technology in the context of perception and action.

 He currently works as a lecturer at the Bauhaus-University Weimar, where he conducts research on the future of tangible user-interfaces, as part of his ongoing doctoral thesis titled: ‘Exploring Bio-Inspired Fluidic Soft Actuators and Sensors for the Design of Shape Changing Tangible User Interfaces‘.

-On rare occasions, he can also be found hiking forests, island and mountains or paddling in his (inflatable) canoe.
+On rare occasions, he can also be seen in the wilderness, hiking forests, islands and mountains, or paddling in his (inflatable) canoe.